 - MSCI ESG Ratings.
 Our ESG ratings aim to measure a company's resilience to long-term ESG risks.
 Companies are scored on an industry-relative scale across the most relevant key ESG issues based on a company's business model.
-MSCI ESG ratings include ratings of equity issuers and fixed income securities.
+MSCI ESG Ratings include ratings of equity issuers and fixed income securities.
 The MSCI ESG Industry Materiality Map is a public tool that explores the key ESG issues by GICS sub-industry or sector and their contribution to companies' overall ESG ratings.
-Ratings are designed to identify and analyze ESG issues, including exposures (e.g., business segment and geographic risk), management and industry-specific measures that may include the intersection of a company's major social and environmental impacts with its core business operations, thereby identifying potential risks and opportunities for the company and its investors. - MSCI ESG Business Involvement Screening Research.
+In assigning an MSCI ESG Rating, we collect the most relevant, publicly available data and assess the most significant ESG risks a company faces.
+Investors use MSCI ESG Ratings for a variety of purposes, including to assist with fundamental or quantitative analysis, portfolio construction and risk management, engagement and thought leadership, benchmarking and custom index design. - MSCI ESG Business Involvement Screening Research.
 MSCI ESG Business Involvement Screening Research is a screening service that enables institutional investors to manage ESG standards and restrictions reliably and efficiently.
 Asset managers, investment advisers and asset owners can access screening research through the online MSCI ESG Manager platform or a data feed to support alignment with their investment guidelines, implement client mandates or manage potential ESG portfolio risks. - MSCI Climate Solutions.
-With MSCI's Climate Solutions, investors and issuers utilize our climate data and tools to support their investment decision making.
-These activities can include measuring and reporting on climate risk exposure, implementing low carbon fossil-fuel-free strategies, factoring climate change research into risk management processes and engaging companies and external stakeholders.
-In 2021, we launched our Climate Lab Enterprise analytics product, which provides a comprehensive view of climate risk across enterprises, strategies, portfolios and companies (see "-Analytics" above).
+With MSCI Climate Solutions, investors and issuers utilize our climate data and tools to support their investment decision making.
+These activities can include measuring and reporting on climate risk exposure, implementing low-carbon or fossil-fuel-free strategies, factoring climate change research into risk management processes and engaging companies and external stakeholders.
+For example, in 2022, we launched Total Portfolio Footprinting, which helps financial institutions better understand the extent and impact of greenhouse gas emissions at companies they are financing and provides information needed to focus on sustainable business practices.

-MSCI ESG ratings and certain other ESG and climate data provided to our clients are also made available to, and used in, our other operating segments, such as in the construction of MSCI ESG and climate equity and fixed income indexes.
+MSCI ESG ratings and certain other ESG and climate data provided to our clients are also made available to, and used in, our other operating segments, such as in the construction of our MSCI ESG and Climate equity and fixed income indexes.
 These Index products are designed to help institutional investors more effectively benchmark ESG investment performance, issue indexed investment products, as well as manage, measure and report on ESG mandates.